OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Experimental settings

-To investigate robustness and impact of common issues in imagery, we adopt the methodology outlined by~\citet{hendrycks_benchmarking_2019}, which measures model resilience against common image corruptions and perturbations.
-Guided by the image quality criteria proposed by~\citet{hou_comprehensive_2022}, we algorithmically generate four types of corruptions (Figure~\ref{fig_corruption}) --- occlusion, motion blur, Gaussian noise, and brightness alterations --- and apply them to the test set.
+\paragraph{Robustness to varying image quality.} Crowdsourced SVI, unlike standardized remote sensing imagery, frequently exhibit diverse quality issues~\citep{hou_comprehensive_2022}.
+To systematically evaluate the robustness and stability of the model under such conditions, we adopt the methodology proposed by~\citet{hendrycks_benchmarking_2019}, which assesses model performance in the presence of common image corruptions and perturbations.
+Following the image quality criteria defined by~\citet{hou_comprehensive_2022}, we algorithmically generate four types of corruption to the test set: occlusion, motion blur, Gaussian noise, and brightness alteration, as illustrated in Figure~\ref{fig_corruption}.
+We acknowledge that these distortions are simulated rather than naturally occurring, but they provide a controlled and reproducible way to benchmark model behavior under common visual degradation scenarios.

 We then evaluate each model’s performance under these degraded conditions using Relative Corruption Errors ($Relative$ CE)~\citep{hendrycks_benchmarking_2019}.
-First, the baseline error rate $E^m_{clean}$ was determined for model $m$ on the uncorrupted data.
+First, the baseline error rate $E^m_{clean}$ is determined for model $m$ on the uncorrupted data.
 Next, we compute the error rate $E^m_{c,s}$ for each corruption type $c$ at severity level $s$ (1 $\leq$ s $\leq$ 3).
-In classification tasks (building type and surface material), the error rate is defined as $1 - Accuracy$, whereas for regression tasks (predicting number of floors and building age), it is defined as $1 - R^2$.
-Finally, to account for the varying difficulties introduced by each corruption, we normalize these error rates by dividing by the ResNet50 baseline error; $Relative$ CE is calculated as:
+In classification tasks (building type and surface material), the error rate is defined as $1 - Accuracy$, whereas for numerical values (predicting number of floors and building age), it is defined as $1 - R^2$.
+Finally, to account for the varying difficulties introduced by each corruption, we normalize these error rates by dividing by the ResNet50 baseline error. $Relative$ CE is calculated as:

 This normalization provides a clearer measure of how much each model’s performance declines under different corruptions.
 Averaging these $Relative$ CE from four types of corruptions results in the $Relative$ $m$CE, which represents the overall relative performance degradation when the models encountering corruptions.